 - 1. Login to AWS CodeBuild in the Console. - 2.
 Navigate to Build projects and select "jlv-web-prod" - 3.
-Select Start build with overrides" - 4.
-Go to the Environment variables override section and expand the details.

-- 5. Update the "IMAGE_TAG" variable with the proper tag and verify other environment variables. - 6.
+Select "Start build with overrides" - 4.
+Go to the Environment variables override section and expand the details. - 5.
+Update the "IMAGE\TAG" variable with the proper tag and verify other environment variables. - 6.
 Select "Start build". - 7.
-Go to AWS ECS in the Console and select "Clusters". - 8.
-Select the JLV-Prod- A cluster - 9.
-Select the JLV task - 10.
-Stop the JLV task AWS will automatically start a new task with the latest version
+Go to CloudFormation in the Console and select "project-ecs-web-prod". - 8.
+Select "Update" then "Use current template". - 9.
+Change pBuildTag to the IMAGE\TAG variable that was created in step 5. - 10.
+Select "Update Stack"